black-sliver/PopTracker/README.md

 List of packs and their update URLs.

-Send PRs for your packs on github.
+Send PRs for `community-packs.json` on github to add your packs.

 ## packs.json